 - How to Clean FTTA Networks Fiber Connectors?

-- How to Use Fiber Optic Duster “Canned Air” to Clean Connectors and Ports?
+- Is it Okay to Use Dusters or “Canned Air” to Clean Connectors and Ports?

 - My Fiber Cleaning Tools Have Static Charges.
 Should I Be Worried?

 - Saving Money — Can I Re-Use My Cleaning Wipes?